 Squash bugs (Anasa tristis) are a highly destructive pest that feeds on members of the Cucurbitaceae family, such as cucumbers, watermelons, zucchini, and squash plants.

-The eggs hatch into nymphs measuring about ½” inch long, with whitish-grey bodies that go through a total of five instar stages.
+The eggs hatch into young nymphs measuring about ½” an inch long, with whitish-grey bodies that go through a total of five instar stages.

-Adult squash bugs reach ⅝” inches long and have greyish-brown bodies somewhat similar to a stink bug but with an orange underside.
+Adult squash bugs reach ⅝” inches long and have greyish-brown or dark brown bodies and black legs similar to stink bug but with an orange underside on their abdomens.

-Squash bugs are sap drinkers, piercing the surface of your squash plant and draining its fluids, which can cause cucurbit leaves to dry and fall off, as well as attacking the fruit itself.
+Squash bugs are sap drinkers, sucking the squash plant and draining its fluids with their piercing-sucking mouthparts, which can cause cucurbit leaves to dry, fall off, and attack the squash fruit itself.

 When threatened, they emit an unpleasant odor similar to that of stink bugs, making it even more frustrating to deal with an infestation.

-Thankfully, there are effective, natural ways to deal with these pests, even in an organic garden.
+Thankfully, there are effective, natural ways to deal with these pests to protect your vegetable, like squash, cucumbers, pumpkins, and other gourds in your organic garden.

 Does Neem Oil Kill Squash Bugs?